 Stopping by at one of the many outdoors ski bars becomes even more pleasurable as you soak in the warm sun before heading down the mountain in just a t-shirt.
 Not only that – the slopes are generally much less crowded and the ski shop sales offer a touch of retail therapy!

 That said, skiing in Wanaka in spring is one of the best kept secrets of NZ’s Southern Lakes.
 But there is so much more to it.

-Head to Mount Aspiring National Park and step into the magical world of Lord of the Rings – a world of beautiful mountains, stunning glaciers, scenic river valleys and quaint alpine lakes.
-Besides, Roys Peak Trek is often listed as Must Do in NZ, a half day walk rewarding you with breathtaking views over Wanaka, the lake and the Southern Alps.
+Head to Mount Aspiring National Park and step into the magical world of Lord of the Rings.
+You’ll find beautiful mountains, stunning glaciers, scenic river valleys and quaint alpine lakes.
+In addition, Roys Peak Trek is often listed as must do in NZ, a half day walk rewarding you with breathtaking views over Wanaka, the lake and the Southern Alps.
 Another highlight: climbing alongside the iconic Twin Falls on the via ferrata.

 Sky is no limit in Wanaka, as there’s plenty of airborne adventures to keep your adrenaline rising.
 Why not go “flightseeing” and soak in the breathtaking scenery.
 Believe us, it’s hard to beat the views from above with Mt Aspiring, Milford Sound and the Southern Alps on our doorstep.

 Feeling like taking things a bit easier?
 From museums and art galleries to unique sights, Wanaka is full of fun, quirky attractions to keep everyone entertained.

 Hungry for more?
 Reach out to us and let us start planning your once-in-a-lifetime trip to Wanaka in spring.

-© 2020 NZ Travel Organiser
+© 2023 NZ Travel Organiser

 Website by Webstudio